VRConservation/geosp/chapters/07_qgis.md

 1. Input layer: leave as Sierra Clip.
 2. Raster layer: click the arrow and select wildlife species richness.
-3. Statistics to calculate: click the 3 dot box to the right and make sure Count, Sum, Mean, and Maximum are checked.
+3. Statistics to calculate: click the three dot box to the right and make sure Count, Sum, Mean, and Maximum are checked.
 4. Click the blue arrow in the upper right to go back, and then click run.
 5. Depending on your computer speed, The process may take ~ one minute to run.
 Close the Zonal Stats tool when completed.